-Round specific variables are provided that indicate which TRICARE plan the respondent was covered by for each round of 2004.
-These variables indicate whether the person was covered by TRICARE Standard (TRIST31/42/04X), TRICARE Prime (TRIPR31/42/04X), TRICARE Extra (TRIEX31/42/04X) and TRICARE for Life (TRILI31/42/04X).
+Round specific variables are provided that indicate which TRICARE plan the respondent was covered by for each round of 2005.
+These variables indicate whether the person was covered by TRICARE Standard (TRIST31/42/05X), TRICARE Prime (TRIPR31/42/05X), TRICARE Extra (TRIEX31/42/05X), and TRICARE for Life (TRILI31/42/05X).
+Beginning Panel 9 Rounds 4 and 5/Panel 10 Rounds 1 through 3, CHAMPVA was added to the list of Tricare Plans collected in the instrument.
+Therefore, the variables TRICH42/05X were created.
+The "31" version of this variable was not constructed in 2005, but will be constructed starting in 2006.
 It should be noted that the TRICARE Plan information was elicited from a pick-list, code all that apply, question that asked which type of TRICARE plan the person obtained.
 It should also be noted that the TRICARE plan question was asked at the RU-level, that is, if any person in the RU reported coverage under TRICARE, a follow-up question was asked to determine which TRICARE plan anyone in the RU was covered by.
 After indicating the specific TRICARE plan or plans for the RU, a second question was asked to determine who in the RU was covered by TRICARE.
 In each round, each TRICARE Plan variable has five possible values:

-- 1 The person was covered by the applicable TRICARE plan [Standard, Prime, Extra, or For Life]. - 2 The person was covered by TRICARE, but it was not through that particular plan [Standard, Prime, Extra, or For Life]. - 3 The person was not covered by TRICARE. - -9 The person was covered by TRICARE but the plan type was not ascertained. - -1 The person was out-of-scope.
+- 1 The person was covered by the applicable TRICARE plan [Standard, Prime, Extra, For Life, or CHAMPVA]. - 2 The person was covered by TRICARE, but it was not through that particular plan [Standard, Prime, Extra, For Life, or CHAMPVA]. - 3 The person was not covered by TRICARE. - -9 The person was covered by TRICARE but the plan type was not ascertained. - -1 The person was out-of-scope.